nupurkapoor/spa-todo-backbonejs-parse/underscore-specific-notes.md

 #### How Underscore.js works

+In general a library is a collection of code relating to a specific task, or set of closely related tasks which operate at roughly the same level of abstraction.
+It generally lacks any purpose or intent of it's own, and is intended to be used by (consumed) and integrated with client code to assist client code in executing it's tasks.
+It is simply a collection of methods/functions wrapped up into a package that can be imported into a code project and re-used.

+Functional programming in JavaScript is made a lot easier with a suite of functions packaged together to form `Underscore.js` library.

 #### When to use Underscore.js

 Underscore is an absolute boon if dealing with non-DOM code or even complex, MVC kind front end code.
+But really anytime you need to deal with data, iterate through them or right a `for` loop, a very simple but important reason, it helps right Functional Programming standard functions.
+Our code will become shorter, more self-descriptive, and more durable.

 #### How to use Underscore.js

 ###### Installing Underscore.js
 Gettings tarted with Underscore.js library is really straight forward, just grab the [cddnjs link](https://cdnjs.cloudflare.com/ajax/libs/underscore.js/1.7.0/underscore-min.js), include it in your page and you're good to go.